 Tendinitis can be either acute (as a result of a sports injury, for example) or chronic (due to degenerative diseases, repetitive motions, or age-related wear and tear).

-Osteoarthritis of the shoulder can occur due to injury, disease, or age-related wear and tear of the cartilage that between the bones of the shoulder joint.
+Osteoarthritis of the shoulder can occur due to injury, disease, or age-related wear and tear of the cartilage between the bones of the shoulder joint.

 Shoulder instability is a common injury among athletes.